-You will need to show that you have sufficient knowledge and experience to study in the department at the required level.
+You will need to show that you have sufficient knowledge and experience to study with us at the required level.
 Most UK students have spent two years studying Chemistry and Biology intensively to a reasonably advanced level.
-First and second year modules span the full academic year.
-There are some third year modules which are taught Spring term only.

 Further information on module choices

-- Acceptance on all modules requires the student to have studied to an acceptable level of prior knowledge
+- Acceptance on all modules requires you to have studied to an acceptable level of prior knowledge

 - Some modules are only available to students on a Biochemistry course